Post-Install Configuration

 AMOUNT

-- Represent the amount of money, for example during a money transfer.
+- Represents the amount of money, for example during a money transfer.
 It has two parameters:amount

 andcurrency